hashicorp/terraform/website/source/docs/providers/docker/r/container.html.markdown

 * `network_mode` - (Optional, string) Network mode of the container.
 * `networks` - (Optional, set of strings) Id of the networks in which the container is.
+* `destroy_grace_seconds` - (Optional, int) If defined will attempt to stop the container before destroying.
+Container will be destroyed after `n` seconds or on successful stop.

 <a id="ports"></a>
 ### Ports